wp-plugins/tdo-mini-forms/Readme.txt

 * If you deactivate the plugin at a later date, links to uploaded files will break (as they use a wrapper in the plugin).
 However with v0.9.3, you can set an option in the "Upload Files" widget to use direct links instead of the wrapper.
 In v0.10.3, the default is to use direct links but you can switch back to the handler if this does not work correctly for you.
 * Uploading a bmp image with attachment and thumbnail options turns on causes an error.
 Wordpress does not support bitmaps for thumbnail generation.
 * Form does not validate as XHTML.
 I'll fix this soon I swear! :)
+* Display of individual form widgets seems a little funky at times but works
+* The Image Capatcha widget has some strange behaviour using the wordpress_nonce session option
+* An clash with using the WP-United plugin and TDO-Mini Forms (v0.10.4) has been reported.
+Not yet investigated. (http://thedeadone.net/forum/?p=266)

 == Version History ==